SeanWangYS/movie-box-office/README.md

 # movie-box-office
-Autometically collect daily movie box office on [DATA.GOV.TW(政府資料開放平臺)](https://data.gov.tw/dataset/94224), and count the most popular movies within 7days.
+Automatically collect daily movie box office on [DATA.GOV.TW(政府資料開放平臺)](https://data.gov.tw/dataset/94224), and count the most popular movies within 7days.
 Show statistics with Kibana.

 ## Services I used in this project